Lykhoyda/ipfs-cli/README.md

 $ yarn run test
 ```

-Before running the commands we need to provide the credential data to connect to IPFS network using Infura and User public key + mnemonic to be able to sign the transaction during the CID transaction.
+Before running the commands we need to provide the credential data to connect to IPFS network using Infura and User credentials (public key + mnemonic) to be able to sign the Smart Cotract transaction.

 1. Create .env file
 2. Fill in the missing credential data